gilliorem/philosophers/README.md

 So here, I will break down the whole *simulation* layer and explaining it the way I understand it.
 Thread (worker/philosopher/cooker) can be seen as a specific task executor. something that will execute a task in a *production pipeline*
 For example is "printing"
-to print, we need :a printer (which is the Thread) if we have 5 printers we can print 5 different document in the same time Now in printer there is ink.
+to print, we need: a printer (which is the a shared resource) if you and Karen, your colleague, who loves to print shit tone of documents, try to print a a 30-pages report document at the same time, you might end up with Karen's random document in your report.
-Let's say that the 5 printers share the same ink
-In order to have the correct color-printed-document, each printer must pick the correct amount of ink as they print. so they will need to "lock ink black and blue for example", take the right amount and print and "unlock". if we dont lock, we might endup having a document with 5 colors instead of one though, while not printing, it can do something else: cleaning...
+This is because the printer what configure a certain way to handhle multiple impressions coming at the same time.
+(printer driver as so much more complex to configure than you think) here: 'https://www.youtube.com/watch?v=IXBC85SGC0Q' Here is some cases that can happen:
+- the printer might don't do print anything (deadlock) or you might (DEADLOCK)
+- missing one page
+- having a document that you didn't print in your report (wrong management of shared resource):
+*every time I receive something to print, I print it*

 back to the printer/writer.
 the sharable resource can be a printer and the local sharable resource (yes, another one, can be the pen.).